 1. Visit All Five Tokyo Pokemon Centers

-The top Pokémon activity for fans visiting Tokyo is to shop at one of the five Pokemon Centers that are located around the city.
-Tokyo’s Pokemon centers are in Nihonbashi, Ikebukuro, Shibuya, Sumida (at Tokyo Skytree), Funabashi (at Chiba, Tokyo Bay), and Marunouchi (at Tokyo Station’s character street).
+The top Pokémon activity for fans visiting Tokyo is to shop at one of the Pokemon Centers that are located around the city.
+Tokyo’s Pokemon centers are in Nihonbashi, Ikebukuro, Shibuya, Sumida (at Tokyo Skytree), Funabashi (at Chiba, Tokyo Bay), and Marunouchi (at Tokyo Station’s Character Street).

 Pokemon centers in Tokyo aren’t just gift shops – they’re a whole Pokemon experience!
 Each shop features an impressive life-size statue of a Pokemon, be it Charizard at Pokemon Center Mega in Ikebukuro’s Sunshine City mall, or Mewtwo in a capsule at the Pokemon Center Shibuya, a perfect photo opp for all Pokémon trainers.